 The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-The wound will be soaked in a cleaning solution and any remaining foreign material will be removed.
-Symptoms will be treated as appropriate, and some or all of the following procedures may be performed:
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The wound will be soaked in a cleaning solution and any remaining debris will be removed.
+Symptoms will be treated as appropriate.
+Some or all of the following procedures may be performed:

-Recovery usually takes about 24 - 48 hours.
-Outcome often depends on how much poisonous venom entered the body, the location of the sting, and how soon treatment is received.
-Numbness or tingling may persist for several weeks after the sting.
-Skin breakdown is sometimes severe enough to require surgical treatment.
+Recovery usually takes about 24 to 48 hours.
+Outcome often depends on how much poisonous venom entered the body, the location of the sting, and how soon the person received treatment.
+Numbness or tingling may last for several weeks after the sting.
+Skin breakdown is sometimes severe enough to require surgery.

-A puncture to the patient's chest or abdomen may lead to death.
+A puncture to the person's chest or abdomen may lead to death.

 Auerbach PS.
-Envenomation by Aquatic Vertebrates.
+Envenomation by aquatic vertebrates.
 In: Auerbach PS, ed.
 Wilderness Medicine.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2011:chap 81.
+Philadelphia, PA: Elsevier Mosby; 2011:chap 81.

-Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
+Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.